What is this?

 To register, your court must have the correct dimensions in the rules, an umpire chair, and benches.
 Also it can’t be an obvious eyesore.

-You can register a court by replying to this topic with pictures or by posting in the discord in the #talk channel.
+You can register a court by replying to this topic with pictures or by posting in the discord in the #general channel under tennis.

 To be selected to host a tournament, however, the committee will evaluate registered courts based on sufficient spectator seating and architectural design.